 Admissions requirements are the same as for United States citizens.
-Applicants may be asked to present their permanent visa cards, and/or other immigration documents at the time of application.
-No photocopied visa cards will be accepted.
-Residency is based on one year from the date on the application for the visa, or the permanent visa card, or other immigration document.
-Students must have resided in California for one year and one day prior to instruction and prove intent to make California their permanent residence.
+Applicants may be asked to present their permanent resident cards, and/or other immigration documents at the time of application.
+No photocopied cards will be accepted.
+Residency is based on one year from the date on the application for the visa, or the permanent resident card, or other immigration document.
+Students must have resided in California for one year and one day prior to the opening day of instruction of the semester or term, as set by the Board of Trustees, and must prove intent to make California their permanent residence.